jpkelly/Clock8001Pi5/README.md

 # Clock8001Pi5

-This repository contains an installation script for setting up Clock-8001 on a Raspberry Pi 5 running Raspberry Pi OS Lite (32-bit).
+This repository contains an installation script for setting up Clock-8001 on a Raspberry Pi 5 running Raspberry Pi OS Lite (32-bit) Bookworm.

 ## About Clock-8001